-Jean Kennedy Smith, Kennedy sister and architect of peace in Northern Ireland, dies at 92
+Jean Kennedy Smith, JFK’s sister and an architect of peace in Northern Ireland, dies at 92

 That secondary status was not altogether unwelcome by the younger siblings.
 The blowtorch Joe Sr. aimed at his family to spur achievement was somewhat deflected by the eldest children, allowing the younger ones such as Jean to fly a little lower under the radar, and better chart their own courses.

 Edward was probably Jean’s closest sibling.
 “They were a pair,” Rose Kennedy wrote in her autobiography.
 “They trotted around together; she sometimes admonished him and sometimes scrapped with him, but mainly was his valiant friend and big sister.”
-It was Edward who later secured Jean the ambassador’s job during the Clinton Administration.
+It was Edward who later secured Jean the ambassador’s job during the Clinton administration.

 “Tragedies were visited much earlier on Jean and Teddy than they were on the older kids,” historian Doris Kearns Goodwin noted in her 1987 book, “The Fitzgeralds and the Kennedys.”

 Early on, Jean began to play a key role in the family, as matchmaker for three of her siblings.
-While attending Manhattanville College in Purchase, N.Y., she became friends with Ethel Skakel, who married Robert in 1950, and Joan Bennett, who married Edward in 1958.
+While attending Manhattanville College of the Sacred Heart in Manhattan (later Manhattanville College in Purchase, N.Y.), she became friends with Ethel Skakel, who married Robert in 1950, and Joan Bennett, who married Edward in 1958.

 The day Jacqueline Bouvier stopped at the Kennedys’ compound in Hyannis Port, Mass., to pick Jean up for a riding outing was the day she met her future husband, John.

 Jean graduated from Manhattanville in 1949 and six years later married her beau, Stephen Smith, a transportation executive who put his own political ambitions aside to serve the Kennedy family.
-Jean and Stephen built their home in Hyannis Port to be near the center of gravity and they raised their children.
+Jean and Stephen built their home in Hyannis Port to be near the center of gravity, and they raised their children there.

 Stephen Smith died in 1990.
 In addition to her daughter Amanda, of Washington, survivors include three other children, Stephen Smith Jr. of Cambridge, Mass., William Kennedy Smith of Washington, and Kym Smith of Middleburg, Va.; and seven grandchildren.

-Note: CORRECTION: An earlier version of this story incorrectly reported the full name and location of Mrs. Smith’s college alma mater when she graduated in 1949.
-It was Manhattanville College of the Sacred Heart, not Manhattanville College, and it was located in Manhattan at the time.
-It moved in 1952 to Purchase, N.Y.
-The story has been revised.